• Skip to main content

 Finally, delays can also occur if one party files a motion to delay the divorce.
 This is usually done in cases where there are complex financial issues that need to be resolved.

-How to file for divorce in nj
+How to file for divorce in NJ

 If you want to file for divorce in New Jersey, you will need to meet the state’s residency requirements.
 You or your spouse must have lived in the state for at least 12 months before you can file.